 But there are plenty of other black spots around the world for press freedom.
 Cuba (in 166th place) is second only to China as the biggest prison for journalists, with 26 in jail (China has 27).
-Since spring last year, these 26 independent journalists have languished in prison after being given sentences of between 14 and 27 years.

 No privately-owned media exist in Turkmenistan (164th) and Eritrea (163rd), whose people can only read, see or listen to government-controlled media dominated by official propaganda.